CharacteristicMappingMethod/cmm-turbulence/README.md

 # Literature references and Research project

 The open access code has been developed in the context of the ongoing ANR project "CM2E" (http://lmfa.ec-lyon.fr/spip.php?article1807) and is used in this framework.
-It is based on the origianl version of the cuda code, developed by Badal Yadav at McGill.
+It is based on the original version of the cuda code, developed by Badal Yadav at McGill University, Canada.
 Further literature describing the method and features:

 Badal Yadav.
 Characteristic mapping method for incompressible Euler equations.